rconforti97/ITCS5156-Project/README.md

 ![image](https://user-images.githubusercontent.com/50918318/151715870-646c140d-e907-48eb-9e58-72465c6e8499.png)

-The way I used the dataset in my project was by using the skleran dataset import to make this simple.
+The way I used the dataset in my project was by using the skleran dataset import to make this simple. from sklearn import datasets digits is the MNIST dataset.

 # Goal: